 Do you think Leta is dead?
 Tell us in the comments

-Fantastic Beasts 3 is expected to debut in 2020.
+Fantastic Beasts 3 will open November 2021.
 Thanks to Amanda for the tip!